Azure/bicep-types-az/generated/web/microsoft.web/2020-09-01/types.md

 * **priority**: int: Priority of IP restriction rule.
 * **subnetMask**: string: Subnet mask for the range of IP addresses the restriction is valid for.
 * **subnetTrafficTag**: int: (internal) Subnet traffic tag
 * **tag**: 'Default' | 'ServiceTag' | 'XffProxy': Defines what this IP filter will be used for.
 This is to support IP filtering on proxies.
-Possible values include: 'Default', 'XffProxy', 'ServiceTag'
 * **vnetSubnetResourceId**: string: Virtual network resource id
 * **vnetTrafficTag**: int: (internal) Vnet traffic tag